elatov/elatov.github.io/_posts/2012-06-25-iscsi-login-packet-capture.md

 > **3.5.3.6.
 NOP-Out Request and NOP-In Response**
 >
-> This request/response pair may be used by an initiator and target as a &#8220;ping&#8221; mechanism to verify that a connection/session is still active and all of its components are operational.
+> This request/response pair may be used by an initiator and target as a "ping" mechanism to verify that a connection/session is still active and all of its components are operational.
 Such a ping may be
 > triggered by the initiator or target.
 The triggering party indicates that it wants a reply by setting a value different from the default 0xffffffff in the corresponding Initiator/Target Transfer Tag.
 >
-> NOP-In/NOP-Out may also be used &#8220;unidirectional&#8221; to convey to the initiator/target command, status or data counter values when there is no other &#8220;carrier&#8221; and there is a need to update the initiator/
+> NOP-In/NOP-Out may also be used "unidirectional" to convey to the initiator/target command, status or data counter values when there is no other "carrier" and there is a need to update the initiator/
 > target.

 Again from the packet capture: